danbao/Ivory-Iron/README.md

 * Visit the admin panel (http://APPID.appspot.com/_IIadmin/) and setup Ivory-Iron.
 (Just copy and paste the examples ;-))

 ### Authors and Contributors
-If you want to help: Just do it!
 * Lukas Reschke (@LukasReschke)

 ### Support or Contact